 But if you stop in the Soo with the dog, as I did recently with my little cocker-cross Victor, you’ll spend a lot of time outside running your pup and meeting and greeting others doing the same.

-Welcome to dogtrotting.net’s six pet-friendly outings in Sault St Marie
+Welcome to dogtrotting.net’s Pet-friendly Things to Do in Sault Ste Marie

 Early morning mid-week, I didn’t expect to see anyone else at the Strathclair dog park.
 I was right.
 If you need to run your pup leash free first thing in the morning (as I do every trip), the Strathclair dog park at 962 Second Line East beside the SPCA in Sault St Marie is where to go.
 You’ll have plenty of room and the place to yourself (maybe).